 - Build trust - Consumers buy from brands they know and trust.
 Email marketing helps you build trust more easily and allows you to develop meaningful relationships with your customers.

 - Reach your customers on any device - With email marketing, you’re able to reach your customers regardless of what device they use since emails can be read on desktop computers, laptops, smartphones, and tablets.

 How to get started with Shopify email marketing

-In this section, we’re going to go over the steps you need to take to start using email marketing to generate more traffic and sales for your Shopify store.
+Follow these steps to start using email marketing to generate more traffic and sales for your Shopify store: